rachelnxr/rachelnxr/README.md

 - 👋 Hi, I am Rachel Ng!
-- 👀 I’m interested in Data Science, Sudoku and Literature.
+- 👀 I’m interested in Data Science, and I play Sudoku in my free time.
 - 🌱 I’m currently learning how to create web pages using HTML and CSS.
 - 📫 How to reach me: @ch4re1 on Instagram / Email me: rachel_ng03@hotmail.com